Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DatabasesWithF3.md

     </repeat>
 </table>
 ```
+{% endraw %}

-Here, between the _<repeat>_ tags, we have a table row with two cells.
+Here, between the `<repeat>` tags, we have a table row with two cells.
 Attributes of the opening tag are _group_ and _value_.
 The group is set to an F3 variable that contains an array; the value is used to create an F3 variable (record) that will hold one of the array members each time round the loop.
 Each member of the array contains a further associative array, each with keys name and colour.
-The expression trim(@record.name) simply takes the name element in the current record and trims any leading or trailing white space from it.
-So this _repeat_ loops through the array, and for each element in it produces a row in the HTML table that puts the name and the colour into separate cells, as you can see in SimpleExample by using the _dataView_ route (URL ending in _FFF-SimpleExample/dataView_) -- this HTML is from the template _dataView.htm_l.
+The expression `trim(@record.name)` simply takes the name element in the current record and trims any leading or trailing white space from it.
+So this `repeat` loops through the array, and for each element in it produces a row in the HTML table that puts the name and the colour into separate cells, as you can see in SimpleExample by using the _dataView_ route (URL ending in _/dataView_) -- this HTML is from the template _dataView.html_.

 In the index.php file, a rule is defined for the _dataView_ route as follows: